djsun/kronos/README.md

 ## Comparison with other libraries

-In contrast, other date parsing libraries, such as [Chronic](http://github.com/mojombo/chronic) or [ParseDate](http://ruby-doc.org/stdlib/libdoc/parsedate/rdoc/index.html), try to parse a string into a full Date object, which requires a year, month, and day.
+In contrast, other date parsing libraries, such as [Chronic](http://github.com/mojombo/chronic), [ParseDate](http://ruby-doc.org/stdlib/libdoc/parsedate/rdoc/index.html), or [Timeliness](https://github.com/adzap/timeliness) try to parse a string into a full Date object, which requires a year, month, and day.
 Even if a month or day is not specified, they are going to pick one for you.
 For example:

     require 'parsedate'
     require 'chronic'
+    require 'timeliness'

+    # "Aug-96"

     Chronic.parse("Aug-96")
     # => Fri Aug 16 12:00:00 -0400 1996
     # The day (16) is arbitrarily chosen

     ParseDate.parsedate("Aug-96")
     # => [nil, 8, 96, nil, nil, nil, nil, nil]
     # The year (nil) is wrong
     # The day (96) is arbitrarily chosen and out of range

+    Timeliness.add_formats(:date, "mmm-yy")
+    t = Timeliness.parse("Aug-96")
+    [t.year, t.month, t.day]
+    # => [1996, 8, 19]
+    # The day (19) is arbitrarily chosen

+    # "1991"

     Chronic.parse("1991")
     # => Fri Dec 11 20:31:00 -0500 2009
     # The year is wrong (2009)
     # The month (12) and day (11) are arbitrarily chosen

     ParseDate.parsedate("1991")
     # => [nil, 19, 91, nil, nil, nil, nil, nil]
     # The year is wrong (nil)
     # The month (19) and day (91) are arbitrarily chosen and out of range

+    Timeliness.add_formats(:date, "yyyy")
+    Timeliness.parse("1991")
+    [t.year, t.month, t.day]
+    # => [1991, 12, 19]
+    # The month (12) and day (19) is arbitrarily chosen

 ## Implementation

+The current version of Kronos relies upon a long sequence of `Date.strptime` calls to parse various possible date strings.
+Why?
+Because `strptime`, unlike many date-parsing libraries, is (1) pretty good about failing when it cannot parse a string correctly and (2) unlikely to give false positives.
+However, there are still edge cases, so Kronos runs the potential match in reverse (using `strftime`) to see if it matches the original -- only then is the parse accepted as valid.

-Kronos is currently implemented as a thin wrapper over [ParseDate](http://ruby-doc.org/stdlib/libdoc/parsedate/rdoc/index.html).
+As a historical note, Kronos 0.2.x and earlier was implemented as a thin wrapper over [ParseDate](http://ruby-doc.org/stdlib/libdoc/parsedate/rdoc/index.html).
+This strategy had to change for Ruby 1.9 because ParseDate support was removed from the standard library.

 ## Date Comparisons